British owls – a painting of all 5 species of owls

-A2 size prints, signed by the artist, are available for £35.
+A2 size prints, signed by the artist.
 Price includes P&P to UK addresses.
+Greetings cards are available here.

 Owls are members of the ‘strigiformes’ family and, despite folklore, are not that wise!
 Especially compared with crows, for example.
 A group of owls is called a ‘parliament’.
 The fact that owls are not as wise as folklore would have us believe seems to be currently reflected at Westminster!